Roytsai27/Dual-Attentive-Tree-aware-Embedding/Readme.md

 ## Main Results
 ![](https://i.imgur.com/20EwrQQ.png)

+## Other Experiments & Codes
+Code for auxiliary experiments are uploaded in the `experiments/` directory.
+* revcls: Section 5.1, date_cls and date_rev results
+* training-length: Section 5.4, effects on training length
+* corrupted-data: Section 6, way to leverage existing data
+* hyperparameter-analysis: Section 7.1-2, hyperparameter analysis
+* loss-weight: Section 7.3, date_cls and date_rev by controlling alpha

 ## Synthetic Data
 For your understanding, synthetic import declarations are uploaded in the `data/` directory.
 To use this repository, users are expected to preprocess their own import declarations into the similar format.
-Note that the variable name used in the code are slightly different from the synthetic data.
+Note that the variable name used in the code can be slightly different from the synthetic data.

 |   sgd.id | sgd.date        |   importer.id | ... |   total.taxes | illicit   | revenue   |
 |-------|------------------|----------|-----|------------------|------------------|----------|